Design right and registration

 A registered community design (RCD) enables you to register your design in a single application in all the member states of the European Union (EU).

-It is a monopoly right which protects your design against copying and infringement for an initial term of five years, renewable up to a maximum of 25 years.
+It is a monopoly right that protects your design against copying and infringement for an initial term of five years, renewable up to a maximum of 25 years.

 Protecting your designs in Europe